UWO-CS346-Fall-25/cs346f25-note-taking-app/README.md

    - A simple login page with a submittable form.
 - register.ejs - ![Register Page](Screenshot_2025-10-18_152910.png)
    - The register page consists of another submittable form.

+## WEEK 8 UPDATES

+- Database is hooked up, everything seems to be working fine as well.
+- New "Notes Page" screen which will now consists of a form that the user is able to submit.
+- JavaScript implementation: minimal interactivity so far, more will be coming soon however.
+- Incremented branch name.